rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 Each 16 ml vial contains 400 mg of bevacizumab, corresponding to 16.5 mg/ml when diluted as recommended

-<div style=\"page-break-after: always\"></div>

-- -The other ingredients are trehalose dihydrate, sodium acetate trihydrate, acetic acid, polysorbate 20 (E 432) (see section 2 'Aybintio contains sodium and polysorbate 20'), and water for injections.
+- -The other ingredients are trehalose dihydrate, sodium acetate trihydrate, acetic acid, polysorbate 20, and water for injections (see section 2)

 ## What Aybintio looks like and contents of the pack

 Aybintio is a concentrate for solution for infusion.
 The concentrate is a clear, colourless to pale brown liquid in a glass vial with a rubber stopper.
 Each vial contains 100 mg bevacizumab in 4 ml of solution or 400 mg bevacizumab in 16 ml of solution.
 Each pack of Aybintio contains one vial.

+<div style=\"page-break-after: always\"></div>

 ## Marketing Authorisation Holder